KenChenRyan/gamePricer/README.md

 ### Features
 - The grey market place given is the lowest but after version 1.0 could be specified to display the highest, mean. or median as well or instead of.

-- The returned lists should be made into JSON files.
-The user can request just the JSON file or the data can be made into a formatted list via a .txt file.
-- That list can then be sorted by the order it was given in, ascending or descending in price.